mui/material-ui/docs/data/material/migration/migration-v4/v5-style-changes.md

 ### ✅ Adjust CSS injection order

 The style library used by default in v5 is [Emotion](https://emotion.sh/docs/introduction).

-While migrating from JSS to Emotion, and if you are using JSS style overrides for your components (for example overrides created by `makeStyles`), you will need to take care of the CSS injection order.
-To do so, you need to have the `StyledEngineProvider` with the `injectFirst` option at the **top of your component tree**.
+If you are migrating from JSS to Emotion, and you're currently using JSS style overrides for your components—for example, those created by `makeStyles`—you will need to take care of the CSS injection order.

-Here is an example:
+To do so, you need to have the `StyledEngineProvider` with the `injectFirst` option at the top of your component tree, as shown here:

 ```jsx
 import * as React from 'react';